surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a "Getting video details from {url}." dismissable information notice when retrieving video information.
+	* Added a "Getting video details for {url}." information notice when retrieving video information.
 	* Added a "Failed URL Connections" list (when greater than 0) to the SSO &gt; Tools and Actions page.
-	* Added notice messages for missing title, description, and/or upload date for YouTube videos (Premium edition).
+	* Added notice messages for missing title, description, and/or upload date values from YouTube video details (Premium edition).
 * **Bugfixes**
 	* None.
 * **Developer Notes**